-Tsampa normally is eaten with salty Tibetan butter tea.
+Tsampa is normally eaten with salty Tibetan butter tea.
 Firstly you put butter tea inside the bowl and then add Tsampa flour into it.
-Later you use your fingers to knead the dough.
+Then you use your fingers to knead the dough.
 Then you eat the dough.

 Tibetan Yak Meat

 Tibetan yaks are the most frequently seen livestock in Tibet.
-The tough and mild animals live on the plateau with an elevation from 3500m to 5300m.
-And their red blood cells are three times more than normal cows.
-Their chewy and nutritious meat with delicate flavor is the trademark of Tibet dishes.
+The tough and mild animals live on the plateau with an elevation from 3500 to 5300 meters.
+And their red blood cell count is three times more than normal cows.
+Their chewy and nutritious meat with a delicate flavor is a trademark of Tibet dishes.

 In Tibetan restaurants, the most common Tibetan momo is the steamed and fried ones.
 Sometimes, you can also see them in the soup.
 However, the most popular Tibetan momo is made by steaming.
 And they are served with spicy sauce or dressing and cucumber.

 Tibetan Noodle Soup (Thukpa)

 Interestingly, not many Tibetan desserts can be found in Tibetan restaurants.
 A notable one, normally eaten on Tibetan New Year (also known as Losar), is called Dre-si.
-The ingredients involve Droma (kind of nutritious guard shaped root) and butter broth and sugar.
-Dre-si is widely taken as an auspicious dish, and sometimes you may also see it being placed before the Buddhist shine for Buddha.
+The ingredients include Droma (a nutritious root), butter, broth, and sugar.

 Tibetan Butter Tea

-Drinking Tibetan butter tea while eating Tsampa has been the most iconic scene of Tibetans in their daily life.
-As an essential beverage in hostile environment of Qinghai-Tibet Plateau, butter tea, consisting of tea leaves, yak butter, water, and salt, can effectively shield Tibetans from hunger and exposure.
+Drinking Tibetan butter tea while eating Tsampa is one of the most traditional things Tibetans do with food and drink.
+It is an essential beverage in the hostile environment of the Qinghai-Tibet Plateau.
+Butter tea consisting of tea leaves, yak butter, water, and salt.
+It can effectively shield Tibetans from hunger and exposure.

 Tibetan Sweet Tea

 For Tibetans, sweet tea is just like their coffee.
-It’s the top choice beverage as they enjoy the leisurely life with their friends in tea houses across Tibet.
+It’s the top choice of beverage as they enjoy the leisurely life with their friends in tea houses across Tibet.
 Normally, Tibetans will order sweet tea together with Tibetan noodles.

-Reputed as the beer from the roof of the world, no bigger name is more popular than Lhasa beer for international tourists.
-Made of Himalayan spring water, highland barley, saaz hops and yeast, Lhasa beer, with superb quality and aromatic taste, had already been exported to United Stated in 2009.
+Reputed as the beer from the roof of the world, no brand is more popular than Lhasa beer for international tourists.
+Made of Himalayan spring water, highland barley, saaz hops and yeast, Lhasa beer has a superb quality, great aroma and taste.
+It has been exported to United Stated in 2009.

 Chang (barley wine)

-Chang also known as barley wine is the traditional and mostly homemade alcohol in Tibet.
+Chang, also known as barley wine, is the traditional and mostly homemade alcohol in Tibet.
 Highland barley, millet and rice grains are the major ingredients for Chang.